ThePansmith/docs/docs/introduction/getting-started/tags.md

 ## Using tags in recipes
 !!! warning
     Recipes use item tags, not block or fluid tags.
 Even if items representing those are blocks, like `minecraft:cobblestone`, it still uses an item tag for recipes.
-Tags can be used in most places here items are supported, with the hash sign.
+Tags can be used in most places where items are supported, with the hash sign.
 Tags can't be used as a recipe output.

 ```js
 event.shaped(